ttungl/Coding-Interview-Challenge/README.md

 # Coding Interview Challenge
-All of the questions are from leetcode, credit to [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).
+All of the questions are from leetcode, some recommended questions are credit to [Yangshun Tay](https://github.com/yangshun/tech-interview-handbook).

 [Source code](https://github.com/ttungl/Coding-Interview-Challenge/tree/master/source-code)

 ---

 ### Updates

+01-22-2018: The number of problems solved is around 150.

 01-21-2018: Committed several solutions.